-- Class Attendance & Participation Because of the remote synchronous teaching, your attendance in our Zoom meetings and your class/recitation discussion participation is essential.
+Class Attendance & Participation Because of the remote synchronous teaching, your attendance in our Zoom meetings and your class/recitation discussion participation is essential.
 It is therefore important that you do not miss class and recitation and participate actively while there.
 You must come to class willing to actively volunteer and participate.
-In addition to attendance and in-class participation points, additional points will be given for contributions and good answers to the discussions on Piazza. - Submission & Late Policy: All written assignments must be submitted electronically and there is no late submission.
+In addition to attendance and in-class participation points, additional points will be given for contributions and good answers to the discussions on Campuswire.

+- Submission & Late Policy: All written assignments must be submitted electronically and there is no late submission.
 An assignment which is late will be accepted only under special circumstances with the instructor's permission prior to its deadline.
 In such a case, the instructor will determine any penalty in a fair manner. - Make-up Policy: Students are expected to take both midterm and final exams.
 Make-up exams will only be given in the event of a medical situation or an emergency, and only if this is documented and the instructor is notified immediately if in advance is not possible.
 Missing an exam will result in a zero for the exam. - Students with Disabilities: If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and Disability Resources and Services, 140 William Pitt Union, 412-648-7890 or 412-383-7355 (TTY) as early as possible in the term.
-More info at: www.drs.pitt.edu. - Religious Observance: In order to accommodate the observance of religious holidays, students should inform the instructor of any such days within the first two weeks of the term by email (Aug 28).

-Copyrighted Material All material provided through this web site is subject to copyright.
+More info at: www.drs.pitt.edu. - Religious Observance: In order to accommodate the observance of religious holidays, students should inform the instructor of any such days within the first two weeks of the term by email (Sept 6). - Audio/Video Recording Use of Cell Phones To ensure the free & open discussion of ideas, students may not record classroom lectures, discussion and/or activities without the advance written permission of the instructor, and any such recording properly approved in advance can be used solely for the student's own private use.
+Also, any use of Cell Phones during lectures is disruptive and is not permitted. - Copyrighted Material All material provided through this web site is subject to copyright.
 This applies to class/recitation notes, slides, assignments, solutions, project descriptions, etc.